City Campus Information Session

 This programme includes a work placement and research project.

 All modules in the Graduate Diploma in Sales and Marketing are compulsory, there are no elective modules.
 Students will study five modules specific to Sales and Marketing covering subjects such as planning, sales, strategic marketing and international marketing.

 The final module – BIBM788 Professional Project – includes a work placement and research project, bringing together all that has been learnt in the classroom.
-This is a great experience, where students get the opportunity to showcase their skills and talents, and build networks and business relationships that can lead onto job opportunities.
+This is a great experience, where students get the opportunity to showcase their skills and talents and build networks and business relationships that can lead to job opportunities.

 |Module code||Module title||Level||Credits||Pre-requisites||Co-requisites|

 |BIBM651||Marketing Planning and Control||6||15|

 |BIBM755||Strategic Marketing||7||15||Students must complete and pass at least two (2) level 6 modules related to their major, OR equivalent knowledge and skills|